Private Bank Vs Wealth Management for the Rich – PillarWM

-Wealth management firms and private banks also work with a different set of clients.
-Wealth management firms generally offer their services to ultra-wealthy individuals and families who have at least $5 million worth of liquid assets.
+When considering a private bank vs wealth management, it’s important to note that they work with a different set of clients.
+Wealth management firms generally offer their services to ultra-wealthy individuals and families who have at least $1 million worth of liquid assets.
 This is because high net worth and ultra-high net worth families usually need much more complicated services as they own a higher amount of wealth and assets that have to be strategically managed.

-Alternatively, private banks offer their services to everyone.
-Even if they do have some exclusivity standards, they have a significantly lower minimum wealth requirement of around six figures.
-This is one reason why private banks don’t have much expertise in managing the wealth of affluent individuals.
+Alternatively, a private bank vs wealth management offers its services to everyone.
+Even if private banks do have some exclusivity standards, they have a significantly lower minimum wealth requirement of around six figures.
+This is one reason why a private bank vs wealth management doesn’t have much expertise in managing the wealth of affluent individuals.

-Private banks, as opposed to wealth management firms, often have a conflict of interest with their clients.
+A private bank vs wealth management may often have a conflict of interest with their clients.
 Even though private banks do offer a range of services with an intention to assist their clients, they are more concerned about their own profits and shareholders.
-Thus, any recommendations or suggestions private bankers give are aimed at maximizing their profits rather than satisfying their client’s financial goals.
+Thus, regarding recommendations or suggestions made by a private bank vs wealth management, they are more likely to be aimed at maximizing the bank’s profits rather than satisfying the client’s financial needs.

 Overall, wealth managers take decisions and offer recommendations that solely benefit their clients and invest all their efforts to serve their needs.
 To learn more about how a competent, private, fiduciary financial advisor can help to build, yet protect your wealth, read our ultimate guide to choosing the best financial advisor.

-Ultra-wealthy individuals also required dedicated financial advisors who can fully comprehend and learn about their unique financial circumstances and goals and then advise suitable strategies and solutions.
+Ultra-wealthy individuals require dedicated financial advisors who can fully comprehend and study their unique financial circumstances and goals and then recommend suitable strategies and solutions.
 This is only possible when the advisor establishes a good rapport with the client and diligently works on their case from the start.

-This isn’t usually possible in private banks.
+This isn’t usually possible in private banks, if you’re considering a private bank vs wealth management.
 Even though they do allocate a dedicated financial advisor or employee to fulfill your needs and requirements, they don’t stay for long.
-Due to the high turnover rate in private banks, the advisor assigned to you might leave that bank to pursue employment in another one.
+Due to the high turnover in private banks, the advisor assigned to you might leave that bank to pursue employment in another one.
 This means that you will have to take a fresh start with an absolutely new advisor, and the transition can be extremely inefficient and inconvenient.
 With wealth management firms, you can stay assured that your wealth manager will stay by your side from the day you hire them till even after you have passed away.

 At Pillar Wealth Management, we have helped our valued clients successfully get through the 2008 Financial Crisis and are currently assisting them in managing their wealth during the COVID-19 pandemic.
 To start working with one of our wealth managers, click here to schedule a free meeting!

 Since private banking is a part of the overall bank, it has to adhere to the overarching banking procedure and regulations.
-Due to this reason, clients of private banking are only provided the products in which the bank deals.
+Therefore, clients of a private bank vs wealth management are only provided the products in which the bank deals.

 Wealth management firms are independent, unlike the private banking departments of established banks.
 Thus, wealth management firms can provide customized financial management and investment advice.
 This allows higher flexibility for clients and increased opportunities for wealth managers to provide a quality of service that is an accurate representation of clients’ needs and wants.

-Now that you know the difference between a private bank and wealth management, you might wonder is it worth using a private bank.
+Now that you’ve learned about the role of a private bank vs wealth management, you might wonder is it worth using a private bank.

-Additionally, private banking even gives you higher privacy.
-And with the exclusive access to conducive discounts, rates, and higher interest rates on your money market, CD, and savings accounts, the perks, and conveniences offered by private banks may appear quite attractive to wealthy individuals.
+Additionally, a private bank gives you greater privacy.
+And with an exclusive access to conducive discounts, rates, and higher interest rates on your money market, CD, and savings accounts, the perks and conveniences offered by a private bank vs wealth management may appear quite attractive to wealthy individuals.

-Nevertheless, it would help if you also focused on the drawbacks of private banking.
+Nevertheless, it would help if you also focused on the drawbacks of a private bank vs wealth management.

-If you’re attracted by the option of availing wealth management services through a private bank, you will discover that private bankers have less proficiency in those areas.
+If you’re attracted by the option of taking advantage of wealth management services through a private bank, you will discover that private bankers have less proficiency in those areas.
 The best investment planning and money managing experts work as wealth managers, not as private bankers.